top of page

 Designer: Michael Kors

-Her shimmering gown and white fur exuded vintage glam.
-But her hair said the most.
-Megan’s sculptural ponytail, created by Kellon Deryck, was an homage to a 1951 Josephine Baker hairstyle.
-The three-tiered shape echoed the theatrical elegance of the legendary entertainer — one of the first Black global stars, and a fierce activist.
-The addition of a diamond-lined part made it both divine and defiant.
+Her shimmering gown and white fur radiated vintage glam.
+However, it was Megan's hair that stole the show.
+Her sculptural ponytail, crafted by Kellon Deryck, honored a hairstyle worn by Josephine Baker in 1951.
+The three-tiered shape encapsulated the theatrical elegance of this legendary entertainer, who was an early Black global star and fierce activist.
+A diamond-lined part made the look both divine and defiant.

 6. Teyana Taylor 🇺🇸 — Harlem Worn in Velvet